azuredevcollege/trainingdays/day6/challenges/challenge3.md

 P.S. ```-p 8080:80/udp``` you can also expose udp ports like that.

-Let's delete other containers and the networks that we'ce created too.
+Let's delete other containers and the networks that we've created too.

 Type:
 ```shell